Hydrometallurgy

 Process slurry from adsorption tanks discharges by gravity into the Cyanide Detox Feed Box and is distributed to the Cyanide Detox Tanks prior to it being sent to a tailings pond.
 The tanks are mechanically agitated with the use of Mixtec’s custom impellers specifically designed for gas dispersion applications.

 Typically, compressed oxygen gas (O2) and sulphur dioxide gas (SO2) can be injected into the detoxification tanks.
 The agitator will disperse the bubbles evenly throughout the tank contents to promote efficient transfer of O2 and SO2 and into the slurry.
-During this process, agitators will also provide uniform suspension of slurry solids.
+During this process, agitators will also provide uniform suspension of slurry solids for efficient mass transfer.

 Bacterial oxidation

-Decades ago, along with Goldfields - the pioneers of BIOX® process (currently registered trademark of Metso Outotec), Mixtec has developed impellers specifically for bacterial oxidation of refractory concentrates.
+Decades ago, along with Goldfields - the pioneers of BIOX® process (currently registered trademark of Metso), Mixtec has developed impellers specifically for bacterial oxidation of refractory concentrates.

 There are quite some challenges for mixing equipment in this application.
 The slurry in reactor is both corrosive and abrasive.
 This is why rubber lined or austenitic stainless steels will not be a suitable solution.
 The steel grade (usually lean duplex, duplex or super duplex steels) is selected according to the acidity and the temperature of the mixed environment.